Conventional Wind Energy – A Design Deadly for Birds

 In Hawai’i some areas are completely off limits to wind development.
-State and federal officials have declared the island of Kaua‘i totally off limits for any wind energy development due to the presence of many endangered species.
+State and federal officials have declared the island of Kaua‘i totally restricted for any wind energy development due to the presence of many endangered species.
 This forethought and planning have been lacking on the mainland.

 Of Particular Concern

-Again, Bald Eagles will be seriously impacted when wind turbines are placed around the Great Lakes or other major waterways, because fish is the main source of food for eagles.
+Again, Bald Eagles will be seriously impacted when wind turbines are placed around the Great Lakes or other major waterways, because fish is their main source of food.

 In July 2016, a radar study was released by the U.S. Fish & Wildlife Service that confirms wind turbines on the Great Lakes pose an unacceptably high risk to migratory birds and other wildlife.
 Proposed projects in New York, including the Lighthouse Wind facility, raises a red flag of alarm, as reported in a press release by American Bird Conservancy, Wind Turbines On The Great Lakes Threaten Migratory Birds.